siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-gitlab/overview.md

 # GitLab - Overview

 The GitLab plug-in provides for integration with a GitLab server.
-This plug-in imports issues, commits, merge requests and builds from a GitLab server and provides a single view of GitLab data in UrbanCode Velocity value stream map.
-Data between the GitLab server and the UrbanCode Velocity server is synchronized every five minutes.
+This plug-in imports issues, commits, merge requests and builds from a GitLab server and provides a single view of GitLab data in DevOps Velocity value stream map.
+Data between the GitLab server and the DevOps Velocity server is synchronized every five minutes.

 ## Compatibility

-* This plug-in requires UrbanCode Velocity version 1.2.1 or higher
+* This plug-in requires DevOps Velocity version 1.2.1 or higher
-* The plug-in version 2.0.3 or higher requires UrbanCode Velocity version 1.5.5 or higher
+* The plug-in version 2.0.3 or higher requires DevOps Velocity version 1.5.5 or higher
 * This plug-in supports GitLab version 9 or higher
 * This plug-in supports Cloud and On-Premises platform

-**Note:** For integrations created before upgrading to version 2.4.0 of UrbanCode Velocity, Auto-generated User Access Key is not present, so the integration will fail after upgrading.
-In this case, you have to manually add a new User Access Key in the hidden property named ***UrbanCode Velocity User Access Key.***
+**Note:** For integrations created before upgrading to version 2.4.0 of DevOps Velocity, Auto-generated User Access Key is not present, so the integration will fail after upgrading.
+In this case, you have to manually add a new User Access Key in the hidden property named ***DevOps Velocity User Access Key.***

 ## Versions

 There is no install process for this plug-in.
-The GitLab plug-in is identified to UrbanCode Velocity as a value stream integration.
-UrbanCode Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
+The GitLab plug-in is identified to DevOps Velocity as a value stream integration.
+DevOps Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-gitlab/tags).

 ## History